datamachine/telex/README.md

 The primary developers are Vince (@Surye) and Phillip (@Tyrannosaurus) and can be contacted directly through telegram.

+You can also join our telegram group using the link: https://telegram.me/joinchat/05c5c2f60112fa104d1c0c563b2fd34a

 Bug reports and issues can be reported at: https://github.com/datamachine/telegram-pybot/issues

 # Known Issues